 Be cautious if the firm also asks for your bank details.
 Paying an upfront fee for a loan may be a scam, especially if you have been contacted out of the blue, or the firm is not regulated by us.

 Check whether a firm can offer loans and credit

-- the contact details, trading names and main business of a consumer credit firm.
+- the contact details, trading names and main business of a consumer credit firm

-If you think a firm has been offering consumer credit business without interim permission or our authorisation, you should report it to us.
+If information seems to be wrong or missing, you should contact our Consumer Helpline on 0800 111 6768.
+If you think a firm has been offering consumer credit business without our authorisation, you should report it to us.